Achilles Tendonitis Treatment near Norwood

 Achilles Tendinosis/Tendonopathy

-Achilles Tendinopathy or Achilles Tendinosis is an evolved stage of chronic Achilles Tendinitis that is not characterized by inflammation.
-People that have this condition have a tendon that has micro tear breakdown, thickening and scarring.
-Typically at this stage there is no warmth or redness but the site is still painful to the touch.
-We treat Achilles injuries regularly at SA Running Injury Clinic and our patients come from all surrounding suburbs including Norwood.
+Achilles Tendinopathy, also referred to as Achilles Tendinosis, is an advanced form of chronic Achilles Tendinitis not marked by inflammation.
+Those with this condition have tendons with micro tear breakdown, thickening, and scarring.
+There is generally no warmth or redness at this stage, but the area is still painful when touched.
+SA Running Injury Clinic frequently handles Achilles injuries, serving patients from various nearby suburbs, including Norwood.

 Retrocalcaneal Bursitis